“We heard about Sensory evaluations. But what can sensory evaluations do for our product development?“

 #2.
 Time constraints

 Our client also had time constraints for the product improvements for the product launch onto the market.
 Namely, we had only less than 1.5 months to complete the study.
 Unfortunately, this means we could not recruit many consumers for large-scale testing.

 Before starting the project, we conducted sensory workshops for the client team about the fundamentals of sensory evaluations.
 We also conducted pilot sensory tests together to have the client experience the tests.

 #2.
 Sensory Testing: Consumers with Product Differentiation and Descriptive Skills

 To minimize the base size of sensory testing, we pre-screened consumers who could describe details in product attributes in usage.
-For example, the selected consumers told how their hands feel when taking the tissue paper from the box and rubbing it.
-Furthermore, we checked if they can detect product differences correctly or not.
+For example, the selected consumers told how their hands felt when taking the tissue paper from the box and rubbing it.
+Furthermore, we checked if they could detect product differences correctly or not.
 Then we conducted sensory testing on test products among the selected consumers.
-We completed the sensory testing on more than ten products in 1.5 months by schedule management and collaboration with recruiters.
+We completed the sensory testing on more than ten products in 1.5 months through schedule management and collaboration with recruiters.

 The clients utilized the obtained results to make swift modifications to their products.
 Moreover, they frequently performed sensory testing using this approach to oversee and direct the development of their products for the market.